- Posts: 14

 by joe_p

-joe_p replied the topic: Token import - CSV file too big
+Replied by joe_p on topic Token import - CSV file too big

 Thanks for the reply - I found the problem a short while after posting this (though I'd already been at it for a couple of hours).